 Questions about Texas Family Law?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the article that you have just read please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the article that you have just read, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to ask experienced attorney questions and to receive feedback about your particular circumstances.
-Thank you for showing an interest in this important topic and we hope you will join us again on our blog tomorrow.
+These consultations are a great opportunity to ask experienced attorney questions and receive feedback about your particular circumstances.
+Thank you for showing an interest in this important topic, and we hope you will join us again on our blog tomorrow.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in:

-- Family Law Cases in Texas: Examining the steps in a Child Protective Services case
+- Family Law Cases in Texas: The final stages of a CPS case

 Law Office of Bryan Fagan, PLLC | Houston, Texas CPS Defense Lawyers

 The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense lawyers right away to protect your rights.
+If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense Lawyers right away to protect your rights.

-Our cps defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our CPS defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles CPS defense cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.